pssnyder/c0br4-chess-engine/The AI's Search and Evaluation System.md

 Let's think of the AI's decision-making process as a continuous loop.
 At each turn, it needs to find the best possible move.
 Here's a walkthrough of how a modern chess engine accomplishes that.

-1. **Move Generation:** First, the engine uses a library like python-chess to generate a list of all legal moves from the current position.
+1. **Move Generation:** First, the engine uses a library to generate a list of all legal moves from the current position.
 This is the starting point for our search.
 2. **Move Ordering:** This is a crucial optimization.
 Before starting the deep search, the engine **orders the list of legal moves** from what it believes is the "best" to the "worst."
 The goal is to investigate the most promising moves first.
 Why?
 Because if a really good move is found early, it allows the search algorithm to **prune** away large portions of the search tree much faster.
 Common move ordering heuristics include:
    * **Captures:** Moves that capture an opponent's piece are often considered first, as they can change the board state significantly.
    * **Killer Moves:** Moves that have caused a cutoff (a "fail-high") in a sibling node are tried early, as they are likely to be good moves in similar positions.